beppemiletto/HDS-Calibration-Manual/source/_chapters/glossary.rst

     SOP
         Literally Start Of Production - is the project phase that conclude the development and start the exploitation in terms of production volumes generation.

+    SPI
+        Single Point Injection (aka Singlepoint Injection or Central Injection).
+Identifies an injection layout where a single fuel metering device is located in single position.
+The metering device can be a set of injectors grouped in a single downstream fuel rail that deliver the fuel in the intaked air stream at a single location (usually right after the throttle body).

     TCM
         Transmission Control Module - The transmission control module can be a standalone controller or located in the (PCM) powertrain control module.
 The TCM receives input from various sensors and then uses this information to activate the (TCC) torque converter clutch, control line pressure and provide smooth shift timing.
 The TCM has preset data to compare these inputs and make the appropriate decision.